Dosunmu's shot lifts No. 21 Illinois over Michigan 64-62

 Illinois: It's been quite a run for the Illini, who won in Ann Arbor for the first time since 2010.
 Illinois was tied with Michigan State for first place entering the game.
 The Spartans have a chance to pull even again when they play Sunday.

-Michigan: The Wolverines shot poorly to start the game and then missed several free throws at the end.
-They did a lot of other things right - Michigan turned the ball over only twice and contained Illinois on the boards - but this season is in danger of slipping away.
+Michigan: The Wolverines shot poorly to start the game and missed too many free throws late.
+They did a lot of other things right — Michigan turned the ball over only twice and contained Illinois on the boards — but this season is in danger of slipping away.

 POLL IMPLICATIONS

-This is Illinois' highest AP ranking since it was No. 12 in January 2013, and this victory will probably move the Illini up.
+This is Illinois' highest AP ranking since it was No. 12 in January 2013, and the Illini will probably move up after beating Purdue and Michigan this week.

 UP NEXT